JaskRendix/ethernetip-rs/README.md

-# ethernetip‑rs
+# **ethernetip‑rs**

 A Rust implementation of the EtherNet/IP™ protocol for symbolic tag access on Allen‑Bradley ControlLogix and CompactLogix PLCs.
-The library provides a clean async API for reading and writing CIP tags, including arrays and multi‑tag operations, with correct EPATH encoding and optional slot routing.
+The library provides an async API for reading and writing CIP tags, including arrays, fragmented reads, and multi‑tag operations, with correct EPATH encoding and optional slot routing.

 ---

 ## Overview

 `ethernetip-rs` implements the unconnected CIP messaging path used by Rockwell Logix controllers.
-It supports both CompactLogix (no routing) and ControlLogix (CPU in a chassis slot), and includes a fully deterministic fake PLC for local development and testing.
+It supports CompactLogix (no routing) and ControlLogix (CPU in a chassis slot).
+A deterministic fake PLC is included for development and testing.

 ### Features

 - Read a single tag
 - Write a single tag
-- Read multiple elements (array fragments)
+- Read arrays
+  - unfragmented reads for small arrays
+  - CIP Fragmented Read (0x52) for large arrays
-- Write multiple elements
+- Write arrays
 - Multiple Service Packet (MSP) multi‑tag read
 - Correct CIP EPATH encoding
   - symbolic segments